AaltoVision/DGC-Net/README.md

 DGCM-Net (repo) | 2.33 | 5.62 | 9.55 | **11.59** | **16.48**

 Note: There is a difference in numbers presented in the original paper and obtained by the models of this repo.
 It might be related to the fact that both models (DGC-Net and DGCM-Net) have been trained using ```Pytorch v0.3```.

+More qualitative results are presented on the ["project page"](https://aaltovision.github.io/dgc-net-site/)

 ## How to cite
 If you use this software in your own research, please cite our publication: